 The samples were filtered and rinsed with fresh milliQ water through a 125 um steal mesh.

 The solids were transferred into a 100 ml buffer flask.
-The buffer flaskes had been rinsed 3 times with hot water and 3 times with MilliQ water under the fume hood prior to the transfere of the samples.
+The buffer flaskes had been rinsed 3 times with hot water and 3 times with MilliQ water under the fume hood prior to the transference of the samples.

 Frozen at -70 °C and freeze dried from the 21.06.2019 until the 25.06.2019 (picture 3).